gaurang1123/WebDev-Baceknd-Notes/01_github/README.md

 ```

 1. Untracked :- when a new file is added into git project folder it is untracked. we need to track it first.
-this commands are used to track a particular file or all files in folder from project.
+this commands are used to track a particular file or all files in folder from project using (git add) to make them tracked.

 2. Unmodified :- Files which don't have any change in them.